dellaert/22F-3630/syllabus.md

 * [Gradescope](https://www.gradescope.com/courses/228128) is where you will submit assignments.
 It is also available from the Canvas menu.

 ### Contact Info and Office Hours:
 Use Piazza to ask questions and seek clarifications.
-If you have a very specific question (related to your grade etc.) or a question that involves your personal information (your gt id number etc.), make a private post on Piazza.
+If you have a very specific question (related to your grade etc.) or a question that involves your personal information, make a private post on Piazza.

-The TA office hours will be announced, with an accompanying Bluejeans link, in a pinned post on Piazza.

-* Binit Shah
-* Yetong Zhang
+The TA office hours will be announced very soon, along with the location, in a pinned post on Piazza.
+Hope you know where the 3630 Lab is (that's right, we have a lab just for 3630!) - in the basement of the College of Computing building.
+We have some really cool fairy lights, a large television screen and most importantly, lots of snacks!
+Do come for our TA hours and get all your doubts clarified! :)

 * Rachit Bhargava
+* Bikram Boote
+* Ishan Chadha
+* Jerred Chen
+* Youssef Elmougy
+* Abhinav Gupta
+* Asha Gutlapalli
+* Abhineet Jain
+* Zhen Jiang
+* Lixing Liu
+* Vivek Mallampati
+* Junyan Mao
-* Dashiel Heidt
+* Andrew Messing
-* Pratyusha Karnati
+* Adam Patni
 * Maya Rajan
 * John Yi